nchain-innovation/utxo-as-a-service/docs/Project.md

 * Mainnet nodes disconnect
     * appears to work if you request the tip (or close to it)
     * even if you set the start_height: 738839 in version
+    * we get disconnected if we keep asking for the current tip

 * May need to support larger p2p messages